ceph/ceph/doc/dev/index.rst

 Issue tracker conventions
 -------------------------

-When you start working on an existing issue, it's nice to let the other developers know this - to avoid duplication of labor.
+When you start working on an existing issue, it is nice to let the other developers know this - to avoid duplication of labor.
 Typically, this is done by changing the :code:`Assignee` field (to yourself) and changing the :code:`Status` to *In progress*.
 Newcomers to the Ceph community typically do not